CTP:A Causal Interpretable Model for Non-Communicable Disease Progression Prediction: Experiment

 \subsection{Causal Discovery}

-We also investigated the causal discovery ability of our CTP model and baselines (Table \ref{table:causalDiscoveryPerformance}). ``CTP'' indicates the causal discovery performance of a original CTP model, while ``${\rm CTP^\star}$'' indicates the causal discovery performance of the CTP model via the causal identification algorithm.
-It is obvious that the Neural ODE model lack the ability to extract causal relation from features, as its AUC is less than 0.55 in all four datasets.
-The NGM achieves significantly better causal discovery performance than TE-CDE and CF-ODE, as it is designed for extract causal graphic models from time-series data.
-Furthermore, our CTP model obtained better performance than the NGM model.
-The original CTP model obtained 0.86, 0.89, 0.74, 0.63 AUC with respect to the four datasets.
-We observe original CTP model is easy to identify wrong causal direction.
-For example, it only obtained 0.56 causal discovery accuracy in Hao dataset.
+We only investigated causal discovery performance on four simulated datasets because we cannot access the true causal graph of the ADNI dataset (Table \ref{table:causalDiscoveryPerformance}).
+It is not surprising that the NODE model cannot extract causal relations from features, as its AUC is less than 0.57 in all four datasets.
+The TE-ODE and CF-ODE also obtained unsatisfactory performance as they are not designed to extract causal relations between features.
+They require prior causal information to estimate the treatment effect.
+The LODE and NGM achieve significantly better performance benefits from utilizing ridge loss.
+The NGM outperforms the LODE, which may be attributed to the usage of neural networks.
+Furthermore, We find that our CTP model can identify causal relations between features better than all baselines, and its performance can be further improved by utilizing the causal identification algorithm.
+For example, the original CTP model only obtained 0.56 causal discovery accuracy in the Hao dataset.
 However, its causal discovery performance can be significantly improved if we apply the causal identification algorithm.
-Specifically, the ${\rm CTP^\star}$ model obtained 0.44, 0.27, 0.07, 0.04 performance gain in accuracy with respect to four datasets and 0.38, 0.26, 0.05, 0.03 performance gain in F1.
-We can summarize that our original CTP model can identify causal relation between features better than all baselines, and its performance can be further improved by utilizing the causal identification algorithm.
+The CTP${^\star}$ model obtained 0.44, 0.27, 0.03, 0.04 performance gains in accuracy concerning four datasets and 0.38, 0.26, 0.05, 0.03 performance gains in F1.